Setup & Integration

 Platform Comparison#

-Feature Linux macOS ESF macOS FUSE-T Windows
+Feature Linux macOS ESF Windows

-File blocking Yes Yes Yes Yes
+File blocking Yes Yes Yes

-Network blocking Yes Yes Yes Yes
+Network blocking Yes Yes Yes

-Signal blocking Yes Audit Audit Audit
+Signal blocking Yes Audit Audit

-Namespace isolation Full None None Partial
+Namespace isolation Full None Partial

-Syscall filtering Yes Exec only No No
+Syscall filtering Yes Exec only No

-Resource limits Full None None Partial
+Resource limits Full None Partial

 Hosted sandbox environments